How to Replace Rear Brake Pads on a Lexus LS 460 (With Video)

 This article will provide you with step-by-step instructions for replacing the rear brake pads on a Lexus LS 460.

-The rear brake calipers on the LS 460 are "fixed" calipers, as opposed to the normal "floating" caliper" design.
-Fixed calipers are considered high performance and are found in sports cars and high-performance vehicles like the LS 460.
-In a fixed caliper design, the caliper does not move or "float" as each side of the pad wears when caliper piston pressure is being applied to the pad, and the pad to the rotor.
-Each pad has its own caliper piston to apply brake pad pressure on to the brake rotor.
+The rear brake calipers on the LS 460 are "fixed" calipers, as opposed to the normal "floating" caliper design.
+Fixed calipers are considered high-performance and are found in sports cars and high-performance vehicles like the LS 460.
+In a fixed caliper design, the caliper does not move or "float."
+Each side of the pad wears when caliper piston pressure is applied to the pad, and the pad to the rotor.
+Each pad has its own caliper piston to apply brake pad pressure onto the brake rotor.

 Since caliper pistons reside on each side of the brake rotor for each pad—there can be up to two pistons per pad—you need to use a brake piston compression tool that applies pressure on opposite sides of the brake rotor.
 Applying pressure on one piston will recess that piston but may force the piston on the other side of the rotor to "pop out."
 You can also prevent this popping out by removing the brake bleed valve, but that can get messy.
 Unless the bleed valve is connected to a plastic tube running into a container, brake fluid will bleed all over the caliper and surrounding area.
 It's better to get and use a to do the job right. brake piston spread tool